logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ## SAMformer ⚔️

 ### Trainability Issues of the Attention
-To identify the problem, we simplify the original Transformer [Vaswani et al.] to only keep the key components.
+To identify the problem, we simplify the original Transformer <d-cite key="vaswani2017"></d-cite> to only keep the key components.

 {% include figure.liquid path="assets/img/blog_samformer/sharpness_entropy_collapse_sam.png" class="img-fluid rounded z-depth-0" zoomable=true %}